StevenWeir038/equality_consultants/README.md

 Lato & Raleway were selected.
 Both look professional and provide a high degree of accessibility.

 ## Agile / Project Management
+*GitHub Projects* was used to assist project management using a basic Kanban.
+Draft items were created then converted into issues and assigned to individual team members.
+The the SCRUM Master then dragged the items from ToDo to In Progress then Complete after communicating with the team.

+As the event took, place over 5 days a call took place at the beginning and end of each day to agreed on task completion/issue closure.

 ## Features